Why are different traffic values shown in Domain Analytics and Traffic Analytics?Question

 Semrush is a competitive research tool, to see how your competitors get their traffic and benchmark them against your website and other competitors.

-- Why is there no data in Traffic Analytics for the website I entered?
+- Why is there no data or n/a in Traffic Analytics for the website I entered?

 - What is the difference between Semrush Traffic Analytics and Google Analytics?